atgreen/green-orb/README.md

 * sending messages on a kafka topic
 * executing arbitrary shell commands, allowing you to, for instance, capture thread dumps of the process being observed.
-* restarting the program being observed (avoiding pod restarts on k8s platforms).
+* restarting the observed program (avoiding pod restarts on k8s platforms).
+* killing the observed program.

 `orb-ag` is very easy to configure and use.
 It's just one binary and one yaml config file.
 Simply preface your program with `orb-ag -c config.yaml`.
 For example, instead of: